AdiPadi2703/OCT-Segmentation-Using-Semi-Supervised-Learning/README.md

 ## Model

-Two different backbones were used as encoders for the UNet, namely ResNet50 and VGG19 (with batch-normalization).
+Two different backbones were used as encoders for the U-Net, namely ResNet50 and VGG19 (with batch-normalization).
 The models were implemented using the <a href="https://github.com/qubvel/segmentation_models.pytorch">segmentation-models-pytorch</a> library.
 The semi-supervised approach used was the <a href="https://arxiv.org/abs/1703.01780">Mean Teacher</a> model.
 Both the student and teacher have the exact same architecture.
 The encoders of the models were both initialized with imagenet weights.

 ## Training